 The Eastern Michigan University Physician Assistant Program mission is to identify, train and support a diverse population of graduate students to become highly respected ambassadors of the profession and extraordinary healthcare providers with a strong foundation in primary care medicine and interdisciplinary practice.

 Our physician assistant program is dedicated to teaching students the science and art of medicine.
 Our clinically-focused curriculum will promote critical thinking and patient-centered problem solving.
 We are committed to producing graduates who will master the skills required to competently and compassionately practice preventive and diagnostic medicine, and foster the interpersonal and collaborative attributes necessary to become exemplary medical providers.

 The Eastern Michigan University Physician Assistant Program embraces and supports the Competencies for the Physician Assistant Profession as developed jointly by the National Commission on Accreditation of Physician Assistants (NCCPA), the Accreditation Review Commission for Education of the Physician Assistant (ARC-PA), the Physician Assistant Education Association (PAEA) and the American Academy of Physician Assistants (AAPA).
-The Competency areas serve as headings throughout our PA Program course syllabi.
-However, we recognize that graduates of the program may not fully possess all of these Competencies immediately upon graduation.
+The Competency areas serve as headings throughout our PA Program course syllabi; however, we recognize that graduates of the program may not fully possess all of the Competencies immediately upon graduation.

 The EMU PA Program has set forth additional Goals that align with the Program Mission and Vision, along with those of our School, College and University.
 The Goals, and the methods used to evaluate our ability to meet them, are as follows:

 Program faculty provide a wealth of relevant clinical practice experience across a wide variety of clinical specialty areas.

 Program graduates demonstrate high levels of medical knowledge and effectively apply that knowledge to patient care.

 Program graduates demonstrate diversity in practice and discipline.